 The Grand Teton Music Festival Board of Directors

-John Costello has 30 years of experience in consumer goods, retail, and technology.
+John Costello has over 30 years of experience in consumer goods, retail, and technology.
 The first half of his career was spent in classic management jobs, with the second half devoted to helping companies navigate high change environments, from start-ups to $70-billion companies.

 Christian Erdman lives in Teton Village with his wife Jacqueline and their daughter Mackenzie.
 They have had property in Jackson since 2004, and recently moved here full-time along with Christian’s office from San Francisco.

 Christian is a Private Investor.
 He is Vice President of Ulupalakua Ranch Inc. He holds positions at Spokane Gateway LLC, Valhalla Property Holding LLC, and Shasta Copper Exploration Inc. He also serves on the boards of The Abalone Farm Inc., TerraMax Inc., and Coleridge Downs Ltd.

 He holds a Bachelor of Arts in Art History and Criticism, and a Bachelor of Science in Agricultural and Managerial Economics—both from University of California, Davis.

 Christian previously served on the boards of the University of California Davis Foundation, and of the San Francisco Conservatory of Music.
 At the UC Davis Foundation, he was a member of the finance and investment committee and of the audit committee.
 At The SF Conservatory, he was a member of the Executive Committee and had served at various times as head of the Audit Committee and of the Committee on Academic Affairs and Student Life.
 He served as the Chair of the Frank H. and Eva B. Buck Foundation where he where he was responsible for winding the Foundation down at the end of its 25-year life.